Eveble/typend/website/docs/api/classes/instanceofvalidator.md

 ▸ **validate**(`value`: any, `instanceOfOrExpect`: [Expectation](../modules/types.md#expectation)): *boolean*

-Validates if value is instance of a expectation type.
+Validates if value is instance of an expectation type.

 **`throws`** {InvalidTypeError}
 Thrown if the value is an array(use ArrayPattern for array values).